- Ruben Östlund

 The film’s title refers to an exhibit etched into the cobblestone outside of the X-Royal, a (fictional) former residence of Swedish royalty in Stockholm that has since been reconfigured into a modern art museum.
 Measuring four-by-four meters, a square space is illuminated by a simple white neon line, and preceded by a plaque reading, “The Square is a sanctuary of trust and caring.
 Within it we all share equal rights and obligations.”
 The idea, as Christian explains it, suggests that anyone standing inside of this space cannot be ignored.
 Should they ask for change, anyone outside of the square must comply; should they ask for time to talk about something bothering them, someone outside of the square must devote the time.
 A rather simplistic (yet admittedly endearing) idea to promote compassion and good-Samaritanism, The Square remains a bland promotional nightmare for the museum’s marketing company.
 The eventual timebomb-of-a-campaign designed to promote the exhibit proves unforgettable (asking the question, “How much inhumanity does it take before we access your humanity?”), and through it, Östlund questions what draws more attention from viewers today: marketing or art.
 Do more people react to marketing campaigns or high art, to trailers or to actual films?
 And what does that say about the audience and their declining attention spans, not to mention the relevance of art?

 Another theme permeating throughout falls on the homeless, and how the self-righteous art crowds celebrate high humanitarian art but remain ignorant and downright cruel toward the living subjects of the art they so adore.
 Whether Östlund takes a few moments to start a new day with a series of shots depicting beggars on the street, or he considers neglected people through an entire subplot, the homeless and their relationship to Christian’s self-obsessed world remains a persistent undercurrent in The Square.
 Take a sequence in which Christian enters a 7-Eleven and is confronted by a homeless woman.
 She asks him for some change but he has nothing to give; he offers to buy her something to eat instead.
 “Chicken ciabatta,” she requests.
 “And no onions.”
 Christian reacts with incredulity.
-And while this moment might seem like a lesson in not looking a gift horse in the mouth, it’s another lesson entirely.
+And while this moment might seem like a lesson in not looking a gift horse in the mouth, or beggers can’t be choosers, it’s another lesson entirely.
 After all, dehumanizing homeless people makes ignoring them much easier.
 But when confronted with their basic human tastes and desires, even as simple as preferring no onions on a chicken ciabatta sandwich, then their social status and humanity becomes impossible to disregard, and therefore inconvenient.

 The Square can feel episodic at times, delivering into a vignette-style skewering of familiar and apathetic behaviors within a single sequence.
 The best of them involves the museum’s posh fundraising event in which a performance artist, named Oleg (played by Terry Notary, a motion-capture artist in several ape roles from Rise of the Planet of the Apes to Kong: Skull Island), stalks the well-dressed attendees in the role of a wild ape.
 It doesn’t take long for most to keep their heads down and avoid eye contact with the shirtless simian-human, as the alternating levels of comedy and terror bring the evening to a standstill.
 Several guests opt to leave the room from discomfort over Oleg’s whooping and screeching.
 Then, in a moment drawing from the same surreal pitch as Luis Buñuel’s The Exterminating Angel (1967), Oleg takes the performance too far.
 Part of the tension, and joy, of the scene involves wondering how long it will take for the guests to interrupt the performance.
 When they do, the reaction proves anything but apathetic.
 It may be the single best scene in any film in 2017.
 And each major sequence like this is bridged by transitional gags, such as a floor sweeper who must carefully navigate through an installation comprised of carefully situated piles of granite, a Tourette’s afflicted audience member at an artist’s lecture, or even less comic moments, like portraits of the homeless throughout Stockholm.